 Variance £ Comments Employee Costs 114,873 This underspend is mainly due to delaying and non filling of employee vacancies; delayed progression through formal training and no early retirals or severance payments.
-Property 17,934 1 1 expenditure on energy and repairs and maintenance.
+Property 17,934 This underspend is due to lower than anticipated expenditure on energy and repairs and maintenance.
 Supplies and Services 38,899 This underspend is across a number of headings (such as postages, computer licences, telephones, printing and stationery).